internet4000/edapi/README.md

 ## How to use

+1. Set environment variables in a `.env` file
-1. Deploy this repo to any node host (remember to set keys in `.env` file)
+1. Deploy this repo to any node host
-2. Where you'd normally request `api.discogs.com`, change it to `edapi.glitch.com`
+2. Replace `api.discogs.com` with `edapi.glitch.com` in your requests

 ## How does it work?